Avro Lancaster: Surviving aircraft

 Of the 17 surviving and largely intact Lancasters known to exist, two are airworthy: PA474 is a Lancaster B.I operated by the Battle of Britain Memorial Flight, based at RAF Coningsby in Lincolnshire, UK; FM213, named the "Mynarski Memorial Lancaster" and painted with VR-A (nicknamed VeRA) to honour Andrew Mynarski, is a Lancaster B.X operated by the Canadian Warplane Heritage Museum in Hamilton, Ontario, Canada.

 Two other Lancasters exist with working engines, though not airworthy; like the airworthy pair, these are also found one each in Britain and Canada.
 The B MkVII Just Jane, NX611, is based in the East Kirkby Lincolnshire Aviation Heritage Centre, just 9 miles east-northeast of PA474 at RAF Coningsby; it is able to taxi but is not airworthy, though there are plans to eventually return it to flight.
 The Bomber Command Museum of Canada, in Nanton, Alberta, is home to FM159, nicknamed Bazalgette, which has been restored from a vandalised state and is able to taxi under its own power.

 In 2014, the two airworthy Lancasters (Canadian FM213 and British PA474) toured the UK in a series of joint aerial and ground displays.

-In 2017, after more than 50 years on display in Edmundston, New Brunswick, Lancaster KB 882 moved to the National Air Force Museum of Canada in Trenton, Ontario, where it is to be restored and placed alongside the museum's restored RAF Handley Page Halifax heavy bomber, NA 337.
+In 2017, after more than 50 years on display in Edmundston, New Brunswick, Lancaster KB882 moved to the National Air Force Museum of Canada in Trenton, Ontario, where it is to be restored and placed alongside the museum's restored RAF Handley Page Halifax heavy bomber, NA337.

 For the 2018 flying season, to commemorate the 75th anniversary of Operation Chastise, the Canadian FM213 Lancaster was painted in the markings used by Guy Gibson's 617 Squadron aircraft (Code AJ-G, ED932) when he commanded the "Dambusters" raids.